threefoldfoundation/tfchain/doc/binary_encoding.md

 All struct fields must be exported.
 The ordering of struct fields is determined by their type definition.

-Finally, if a type implements the SiaMarshaler interface, its MarshalSia method will be used to encode the type.
-Similarly, if a type implements the SiaUnmarshal interface, its UnmarshalSia method will be used to decode the type.
+Finally, if a type implements the `SiaMarshaler` interface, its `MarshalSia` method will be used to encode the type.
+Similarly, if a type implements the `SiaUnmarshal` interface, its `UnmarshalSia` method will be used to decode the type.
 Note that unless a type implements both interfaces, it must conform to the spec above.
 Otherwise, it may encode and decode itself however desired.
 This may be an attractive option where speed is critical, since it allows for more compact representations, and bypasses the use of reflection.

 ## 3Bot Encoding

-3Bot transactions and records are mostly following standard encoding, but do have special encoding rules for specifc types and grouped properties.
+3Bot transactions and records are mostly following standard encoding, but do have special encoding rules for specific types and grouped properties.
 In this chapter we'll describe the types and tricks used to achieve an even compactor format, possible because of the limits put on its properties.

 #### Tricks